norvig/paip-lisp/docs/chapter6.md

     (t fail)))
 ```

-For completeness, we repeat here the necessary constants and low-level functions from ELIZA !!!(span) {:.smallcaps} :
+For completeness, we repeat here the necessary constants and low-level functions from ELIZA:

 ```lisp
 (defconstant fail nil "Indicates pat-match failure")